Coskon/coskmusicbot/README.md

 - ~~When searching for results on YouTube, you have to wait for all the reactions to appear to be able to choose.~~ Added buttons! (you can still use reactions).
 - It has to download each video mp3, so it's limited by the host internet speed and disk space.

+## Known bugs
+- If the bot is waiting for an input (like choosing a song), the bot will stop responding in every server until something is chosen or timeout. (might try to implement a better wait_for to fix this, however the bot isn't meant to be used in a big quantity of servers so it should be a huge problem)
+- Other users can interact with the buttons when choosing a song, because of this reactions are set by default instead.

 ## Installation Guide
 - Clone or [download](https://github.com/Coskon/coskmusicbot/archive/refs/heads/main.zip) the repository.
 - Create a [Discord Application](https://discord.com/developers/docs/quick-start/getting-started).